Exploration Systems Design (Systems Engineering), PhD

 When approved by the student's supervisory committee and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree in a related field to be used for this degree.
-Related fields include, but are not limited to, engineering, computer science, geological sciences or physics.
+Related fields include engineering, computer science, geological sciences or physics.

-As part of the electives or research, students will take two science courses selected from the SESE graduate course catalog (GLG, SES, or AST prefixes).
+As part of the electives or research, students take two science courses selected from the SESE graduate course catalog (GLG, SES or AST prefixes).
 Substitutions may be made per academic unit approval.

-Substitutions for Other Requirements may be made per department approval.
+Substitutions for Other Requirements courses may be made per department approval.